We shared, We exchanged, We created together. Textile Friends are for Keepsake.

 Beth love it so much so I am planning a trip to see it in person after the Lockdown.

-• Leisa (Leisa Gray) showed us a picture of an applique her grandma made.
+She accepted the challenge to teach me to spin, so I’m definitely going… - Leisa (Leisa Gray) showed us a picture of an applique her grandma made.
 Thankfully, she sent me a photo.
 I am attaching here.
 Everything she said about her grandma resonated with many of us … How her grandma instilled love for making and that it doesn’t always need to be a fussy thing with many rituals and materials.
 It is just grabbing a few bits in front of you and just having a go.
 What do you think?

-• Liz (Liz Nilsson) showed us her drawers.
+Did you make things with your grandma at the kitchen table? - Liz (Liz Nilsson) showed us her drawers.
 In a photo.
 She talked about storing and keeping textiles in her family, and her country.
 Monogramed, as an heirloom, as part of your dowry.

 Wonder when dowry tradition stopped.
 I know my mum had dowery for me, does yours?